 The hotel sits above the only Oregon golf course designed by Arnold Palmer.
 Asked to identify his favorite course in an interview he said he couldn’t pick one (he was a prolific course designer) but named sixteen including the Running Y Ranch Resort course.

-There’s an impressive western art collection in Klamath Falls
+There’s an impressive western art collection in town

 At the Favell Museum I discovered a fellow Canadian offering interpretation of beautiful western paintings.
 Started from the private collection of Gene and Winifred Favell, the squat rock building houses paintings of nature and cowboy culture.